 - Have fun!
 Physical activity can make you feel good about yourself and it’s a good opportunity to have fun with other people or enjoy some time to yourself.

 Finding time to get active

-Everyone leads busy lives nowadays and it can seem hard to find time for physical activity.
+Nearly everyone leads busy lives and it can seem hard to find time for physical activity.
 Try to look for opportunities to build as much physical activity into everyday activities as you can.
 Here are some ideas to get you started:

-- Rather than spend five minutes circling a car park looking for that 'perfect space' right near the entrance, park five minutes away and spend that time walking instead.
+- Rather than spend five minutes circling a car park looking for that 'perfect space' near the entrance to the shops, park five minutes away and spend that time walking instead.

-- Walk rather than rest on escalators – it’s quicker so you’ll actually save time.
+- Walk on escalators — it’s quicker so you’ll actually save time.
 Or better still, use the stairs.

 - Work in the garden — get into some energetic gardening activities like digging, shifting soil, and mowing the lawn to raise your heart rate.

 - Clean the house!
 Activities like vacuuming, cleaning windows and scrubbing floors that raise your heart rate are all good examples of moderate activity.

 - Catch up with friends by walking together rather than meeting for coffee or a meal.